EvolvingLMMs-Lab/LongVA/README.md

-# LongVA: Long Vision Assistant From Long Language Model
+# LongVA: Long Context Transfer From Language To Vision

 ## Local Demo